rutvora/helpers/python/plot/README.md

 (only works with Bokeh)
 `dimensions` (Optional, default=[None, None]) The dimensions of the plot.
 If None, the plot will use the hard-coded default values
 `output_format` (Optional, only applicable to bokeh, default=html).
-The output format for the bokeh plot.
+The output format or format list for the bokeh plot.
-Has to be one of "html", "png", "svg".
-In case the plot is a part of a group, the first encountered output_format value is considered.
+Has to be one or an array containing one of "html", "png", "svg".
+In case the plot is a part of a group, the first encountered output_format value (or list) is considered.
 The rest will be ignored.

 **histogram**
 `bin_width`: (Optional, default=0) The bin width in a histogram.
 If 0, plotting library decides bin width on its own